 IBM® MQ is messaging middleware that simplifies and accelerates the integration of diverse applications and business data across multiple platforms.
-It uses message queues to facilitate the exchange of information between applications, systems, services and files and simplify the creation and maintenance of business applications.
-It delivers universal messaging with a broad set of offerings to meet enterprise-wide messaging needs, as well as connectivity for the Internet of Things (IoT) and mobile devices.
+It uses message queues to facilitate the exchanges of information and offers a single messaging solution for cloud, mobile, Internet of Things (IoT) and on-premises environments.

-- Secure, reliable message delivery: Preserves message integrity and helps minimize risk of information loss.
+- Secure message delivery to preserve message integrity and mitigate risk of data loss.

 Painless data protection